 Sunset in Madagascar is nothing like you’ve ever seen before.
 The pinkie, orange, warm haze that covers the cosy evening sky is an image that will never leave you.

 If that doesn’t sound like a dream then how about swimming under the shimmering African waterfalls?
 Or trekking through the enormous Madagascan canyons?
 Or even snorkelling amongst the 31ft long Madagascan whale sharks (which are actually totally harmless).
 Seriously, the list goes on.

 If one day you’re feeling lazy, you could always hop on a canoe - the public transport here in Madagascar - which will glide you from place to place as you sit back and watch the day go by.

 Much like the film Madagascar, the country is absolutely full of animals and in particular, lemurs.
 In fact, it is the only country in the world where all 103 different species of lemur can be found.
 With 3,000 miles of coastline, Madagascar is also home to over 6,000 different marine species which can be found in the Indian Ocean.

 Sunset in Madagascar

 One word.
 Chocolate!
-Oh, don’t tell me you weren’t thinking it too.
+Oh, don’t tell me you weren’t thinking about it too.

-Speaking of tastes, while in Switzerland we suggest trying a Swiss cuisine called as ‘Racelette’ which consists of traditional Swiss cheese melted over a dish of hot potatoes, sprinkled with pepper.
-Sounds good doesn’t it?
+Speaking of tastes, while in Switzerland we suggest trying Swiss cuisine called ‘Racelette’ which consists of traditional Swiss cheese melted over a dish of hot potatoes, sprinkled with pepper.
+Sounds good, doesn’t it?

 As Switzerland is situated in the right in the middle of Germany, France, Austria and Italy, the locals speak a mixture of languages and often cross the Swiss border for a holiday, meaning you can experience up to five different cultures all for the price of one!